teambit/docs/docs/setup-authentication.md

 To work with bit.dev you need to setup [a free account](https://bit.dev/signup) on [bit.dev](https://bit.dev).

-Exporting components to bit.dev requires that bit client (bit cli) on your machine is logged in to the account.
+Exporting components to bit.dev requires that Bit client (Bit cli) on your machine is logged in to the account.

 You can log into bit.dev with one of two methods:

 - Using a token
 - Using SSH key pair (private and public key)

 > A token or a key is associated with a single user, and the privileges, such as collections visibility and access, are determined according to that user's privileges.

 ## Authenticate with Token